rrra/www/content/education-and-testing-schedule.md

 +++
 ### Amateur Radio Licensing Classes

-RRRA offer periodic series of weekly classes in preparation for FCC Amateur Radio license tests.
+Get started in Amateur Radio---or upgrade your license---with a class presented by one of RRRA's experienced instructors.

 These classes are held Wednesday evenings, from 7:00pm to 9:00pm, on the 3rd floor of the
-{{% hcard p-name="West Fargo Public Library" p-adr="109 3rd St E" p-loc="West Fargo" p-reg="ND" p-zip="58078" p-url="http://www.westfargolibrary.com" %}}
+{{% hcard p-name="West Fargo Public Library" p-adr="109 3rd St E" p-loc="West Fargo" p-reg="ND" p-zip="58078" p-url="http://www.westfargolibrary.com" %}},
+and run for 6 to 10 weeks.

 **There is no charge for instruction; however a [textbook]({{< relref "/education-and-testing-schedule.md#textbooks" >}})